bdalhmydrhf/skillswap-ai/README.md

 Redis required: For Celery and rate limiting

-Local deployment only: Not yet deployed to cloud (future work)
+Local deployment only: Not yet deployed to cloud (future work) **✅ Cloud Status:** The project is **CURRENTLY DEPLOYED** on Google Cloud Shell (europe-west1 region).
+The Django server runs on port 8080 and the application is accessible via a public URL.
+Full production deployment on Google Cloud Run is planned as future work for enhanced scalability.

 🔮 Future Work
 📱 Mobile app with Flutter (iOS/Android)